SemanticMediaWiki/SemanticMediaWiki/src/Elastic/README.md

 ### Config

-The `$smwgElasticsearchConfig` setting is a compound that collects various settings related to the ES connection, index, and query details.
+`$smwgElasticsearchConfig` is a compound setting that collects various settings related to connection, index, and query details.

 <pre>
 $GLOBALS['smwgElasticsearchConfig'] = [